ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 **TDD**

-Test-drive development: A software development process that relies on software requirements being converted to test cases before software is fully developed.
+Test-driven development: A software development process that relies on software requirements being converted to test cases before software is fully developed.
 Software development is then tracked by repeatedly testing the software against all use cases.